loaychlih/loaychlih.github.io/README.md

-# AI Researcher & Data Scientist
+# AI Researcher & Engineer
 # 👋 Hi, I'm Loay

 I'm an **AI Engineer Intern @ Veepee** in Paris, France, where I'm working on benchmarking and evaluating **Large Language Models (LLMs)** for real-world business use cases.